rogerhendricks/goReporter/frontend/public/terms/REMOTE_HOME_MONITORING.md

 ## What You're Agreeing To
 - Electronic transmission of device data to healthcare providers
-- Remote device programming and adjustments when appropriate
+- Remote device programming when appropriate
 - Collection and storage of health-related data
 - Alerts and notifications to healthcare team based on device data